lightly-ai/lightly/docs/source/docker/integration/dagster_aws.rst

         return object_name

-Finally, the last solid in the pipeline (`lightly.py`) runs the Lightly worker on the newly collected videos.
+Finally, the last solid in the pipeline (`lightly.py`) runs the Lightly Worker on the newly collected videos.
 Set the `YOUR_LIGHTLY_TOKEN`, `YOUR_DATASET_ID` accordingly.

 .. code-block:: python